bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 Additional information about the stimuli can be added in the `*_events.tsv` and `*_events.json` files.

-This can be done by using a /stimuli folder or by reference to a stimuli database.
+This can be done by using a `/stimuli` folder or by reference to a stimuli database.

+### Stimuli folder

 The stimulus files can be added in a `/stimuli` folder (under the root folder of the dataset; with optional subfolders) AND using a